-Based on the contributory negligence case summaries, however, these guidelines may assist in assessing whether it is likely that the injured person’s contributory negligence exceeds 61%.
+Based on our contributory negligence case summaries, these Guidelines may assist in assessing whether it is likely that the injured person’s contributory negligence exceeds 61%.

 Section 3.39 of the Motor Accident Injuries Act 2017 (MAIA) mandates that the Mental Harm provisions in Part 3 of the Civil Liability Act 2002 (CLA) apply to the payment of statutory benefits under MAIA in the same way they would apply to an award of damages, “subject to any necessary modifications and to any modifications prescribed by the regulations”.